 Data Triangulation

-After arriving at the market size from the market size estimation process explained above, the total market was divided into several segments and subsegments.
-To complete the overall market engineering process and arrive at the exact statistics for all segments and subsegments, data triangulation and market breakdown procedures were employed, wherever applicable.
+After arriving at the overall market size using the market size estimation processes, the market was split into several segments and subsegments.
+To complete the overall market engineering process and arrive at the exact statistics of each market segment and sub-segment, data triangulation and market breakdown procedures were employed, wherever applicable.
+The data was triangulated by studying various factors and trends from both the demand and supply sides in the digital biomarkers market.

 Market Definition